kfjahnke/envutil/README.md

     --stblur EXTENT        sblur and tblur OIIO Texture Options --conservative YESNO   OIIO conservative_filter Texture Option - pass 0 or 1

 The input can be either a lat/lon environment image (a.k.a. 'full spherical' or 'full equirect' or '360X180 degree panorama') - or a 'cubemap' - a set of six square images in rectilinear projection showing the view to the six cardinal directions (left, right, up, down, front, back).
-The cubemap can be provided as a single image with the images concatenated vertically, or as six separate images with 'left', 'right' etc. in their - otherwise identical - filenames.
+The cubemap can be provided as a single image with the images concatenated vertically, or as six separate images with 'left', 'right' etc. in their - otherwise identical - filenames, which are introduced via a format string.

 envutil only processes sRGB and linear RGB data, the output will be in the same colour space as the input.
 If you use the same format for input and output, this